chapar-rest/chapar/README.md

 # Chapar - Native API Testing Tool

 Chapar is an upcoming native API testing tool built with GoLang, designed to simplify and expedite the testing process for developers.
-While still in its early beta phase, Chapar aims to offer a user-friendly experience with support for both HTTP and gRPC protocols with.
+While still in its early beta phase, Chapar aims to offer a user-friendly experience with support for both Restful and gRPC protocols with.

 ## What Chapar means?
 Chapar was the institution of the royal mounted couriers in ancient Persia.